 Emergency medicine near Jacksonville, open 24/7

 For more than 45 years, HCA Florida Orange Park Hospital has provided high-quality emergency care to patients in Orange Park and the greater Jacksonville area.
-In addition to our main hospital ER, we have two full service free-standing ERs conveniently located for you: Park West Emergency and Normandy Park Emergency.
+In addition to our main hospital ER, we have three full service free-standing ERs conveniently located for you: Park West Emergency, Normandy Park Emergency and Middleburg Emergency.